Overview of Faculty Programs

 The Faculty of Education offers three different kinds of programs.

-Undergraduate Programs: The Faculty offers programs leading to the Bachelor of Education (B.Ed.) degree that can lead to teacher certification, and a Bachelor of Science (B.Sc.) – Kinesiology degree.
+Undergraduate Programs: The Faculty offers programs leading to the Bachelor of Education (B.Ed.) degree that can lead to teacher certification, a Bachelor of Arts - Education (B.A.(Education)) degree with a Major in Education in Global Contexts, and a Bachelor of Science (B.Sc.) – Kinesiology degree.

 Programs of Professional Development: For qualified teachers wishing to enhance their knowledge and skills, the Faculty offers programs of professional development leading to specialized certificates and diplomas.
 Most courses that are required to complete these programs are offered in the evenings and in the summer.